GRANTS & CONTRACTS

 Orthopaedic evaluation of Biomet anti-infective coating

-This study continues evaluation of antibiotic-loaded point-of-care coatings in a functional model of orthopaedic implant-associated infection.
+This study continues the evaluation of antibiotic-loaded point-of-care coatings in a functional model of orthopaedic implant-associated infection.

 This study compared in vitro efficacy of experimental and commercially available veterinary topical wound products in inhibiting bacterial growth.